-Our 2019 dates will be released in the winter.
+Dates for the 2019 Double Reed Day are forthcoming.
 Participants of all ages and performance levels are invited to join Georgia State University School of Music for Double Reed Day!
 A beginners track is available for students new to double reeds, as well as an advanced track for more experienced players.
 Join us for master classes, double reed ensembles, recitals, exhibitors, and more!
 Beginning Track participants receive an hour workshop dedicated to building a strong foundation of introductory technique, then go on to join the Advanced Track in master classes, artist recitals, and the Double Reed Ensemble.
 All participants should bring their instrument and be ready to play!

 We welcome those of all ages and experience levels to register to attend.
 Registered participants will receive lunch and a t-shirt.
 All registration fees are non-refundable.

 All General Participants will actively rehearse and perform in the Double Reed Ensemble, participate in clinics, observe the master class and guest artist recital, and visit exhibitors.